lasitha-amuwala/CES-Simulator/README.md

       - displaying menu on the GUI
       - Getting UP and Down Buttons to work with Menu
       - Getting navigating between different menus to work
+    - Power ON/OFF button functionality
-    - GUI design
+    - Most of the GUI design
       - UI Overlay done on Illustrator
       - All Button Designs done on illustrator
       - Electrodes
       - GUI styling (CSS)
       - Control panel arrangement
     - Traceability Matrix
     - Sequence Diagrams

  - Ade Banjo